Zoxc/crusader/docs/TROUBLESHOOTING.md

 * The up and down latency measurements rely on symmetric stable latency measurements to the server.
-  These values may be wrong if those assumption don't hold on test startup.

 * The up and down latency measurement may slowly get out of sync due to clock drift.
 Clocks are currently only synchronized on test startup.